nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 * API: a set of documentation and code samples used to let a program or hardware interface with other software or hardware.
 * Base class: a class that provides base methods, attributes and properties for other objects to inherit and extend.
 Synonymous with superclass and parent class.
 * Child class: a class that derives its power from one or more base classes.
 * Class: definition of objects, including methods, attributes and expected behaviors.
-All Python classes and attributes are public; they can "ecome private" through use of naming conventions such as prefixing a variable name with underscores (_).
+All Python classes and attributes are public; they can "become private" through use of naming conventions such as prefixing a variable name with underscores (_).
 * Code block: collection of code.
 * Compiling: translating a high-level programming language into a low-level language suitable for machine execution.
 * Event-driven programming: a programming paradigm based on following, reacting to and handling events.
 * Exception: one or more runtime circumstances that prevents normal operation of a program such as being denied access to a resource, name usage problem in code and other cases.
 * GUI: Graphical User Interface.
 * Handle: an opaque reference to a resource such as a file, TCP socket, window and so on.
-* Has versus is relationship: former refering to attributes of a single class, the latter refering to inherited classes.
+* Has versus is relationship: former referring to attributes of a single class, the latter referring to inherited classes.
 * Indentation-based syntax: use of indentations such as tabs to denote code blocks.
 * Inheritance: ability for one or more parent classes to provide base methods and attributes for child classes to override or extend as the need arises.
 * Interpreting: running a program written in a high-level language without compiling it first.